-Manuscripts are being solicited in the following categories: articles, commentaries, reviews.
+Manuscripts are being solicited in the following categories: Poetics, Articles, Reviews and Interviews.
 The journal will solicit, every now and then, contributions on a particular theme.

 Articles should report on original research or present an original framework that links previous research and possible implementations.
-Full-length articles should be between 1500 (10000 characters spaces included) and 3000 words (20000 characters spaces included) in length and should include abstracts in English and Italian of no more than 100 words each.
+Full-length articles should be between 3000 (20000 characters spaces included) and 5000 words (30000 characters spaces included) in length and should include abstracts in English and Italian (no more than 100 words each).
+Titles should be concise (preferably less than 10 words) and accurately descriptive of the article’s content.
+All article manuscripts submitted to Le Simplegadi go through a two-step review process:

 Step 1: Internal Review.
-The editors of the journal first review each manuscript to see if it meets the basic requirements for articles published in the journal and that it is of sufficient quality to merit external review.
+The Editorial Board of the journal first reviews each manuscript to see if it meets the basic requirements for articles published in the journal and that it is of a high enough quality to merit external review.
 This internal review takes about 1 month.
-Manuscripts which passed the internal review are then sent out for external review.
+Manuscripts which pass the internal review are then sent for external review.

 Step 2: External Review.
-Submissions which meet the basic requirements are then sent out for blind peer review from experts in the field, chosen form the list of experts of our journal.
+Articles which meet the basic requirements are submitted by the Editorial Board to two experts in the field for blind peer review, chosen form the list of Le Simplegadi Advisory Editorial Board members.
 This second review process takes 3 months.
-Following the external review, the authors will receive information about the external reviewers’ comments decision (accept as is, accept pending changes, revise and resubmit, or reject).
+Following the external review, the authors will receive information about the external reviewers’ comments and decision (accept as is, accept pending changes, revise and resubmit, or reject).

 Le Simplegadi publishes only solicited reviews of professional books, textbooks and resource books and technological resources related to the field of interest of the journal.
 Reviewers are encouraged to incorporate images (e.g., screen shots or book covers) and hypermedia links that provide additional information.